Islamic Studies Program

 Sundays: 8:00 - 10:00 AM

-• Proof of monotheism and knowledge of God
+• Proof of monotheism and the knowledge of God

-• Imamate and the differences between Sunni and Shia views
+• The issue of Imamate and the difference between Shiite and Sunni views

 • Belief in resurrection and the afterlife